 Frome is the natural centre of a number of outlying villages and hamlets.
 These include Beckington, Berkley, Buckland Dinham, Chantry, Chapmanslade,Cloford, Coleford, Corsley, Downhead, East & West Cranmore, East & West Woodlands, Great Elm, Hapsford, Holcombe, Laverton, Leigh on Mendip, Lullington, Marston Bigot, Mells, Nunney, Norton St Philip, Old Ford, Orchardleigh, Rodden, Rode (Road), Standerwick, Stoke St Michael, Trudoxhill, Tytherington, Vallis, Vobster, Wanstrow, Whatley, Witham Friary and Woolverton.

 Information about many of these communities is available in our Library to view by appointment and in our online Collections catalogue.

 Myths and ledgends abound concerning the numerous old tunnels in and around Frome.

 The museum has a very extensive timeline mounted on the walls which shows significant events from 685AD to the present day.

 Over the centuries the town has had many notable residents.

 Cloth making was an important local industry using local sheep for wool and woad for cloth dyeing.

-There have been many different industries in Frome over the years from engineering to technology.
+There have been many different industries in Frome over the years including wool, engineering and printing.

-The story of J W Singer and their extensive production of brass items and well-known statues can be read here.
+The story of the J W Singer foundry and its extensive production of metalwork and statues stretches across the world.